 The Headphone app is where the equaliser, sound quality, noise cancellation et al can be tweaked.
-You can tinker with the level of Ambient Sound Control, from a scale of complete bliss to letting in an ever-increasing amount of sounds as you slide through the different options.
+You can tinker with the level of Ambient Sound Control, from a scale of complete bliss to an ever-increasing amount of sounds as you slide through the different options.
 It’s great to have, especially in busy cities.

 Related: Best headphone deals